all three college campuses

 February 26, 2026

-Board of Trustees/Presidential Search Committee to appoint the Faculty and Staff Advisory Committee.
+Board of Trustees / Presidential Search Committee appoint Faculty and Staff Advisory Committee.

 Feb.
 27 – March 9, 2026